-Membership/Marketing Committee receives applications for all memberships, assists in the orientation of such candidates, and makes recommendations to the Board on those applications.
+Membership Committee receives applications for all memberships, assists in the orientation of such candidates, and makes recommendations to the Board on those applications.
 It advises the Board on membership policy.
 In coordination with other committees, it engages in membership promotion, maintains bulletin boards, helps with special events, and monitors the quality of communications with the public.

 Music Committee is responsible for the music and sound systems and provides an adequate inventory of appropriate music; collaborates with other Committees to provide music for Club activities.
+This committee also assists with music for test sessions and competitions.

 Personnel Committee advises the Board on salary, wage and benefits policies; conducts periodic performance and salary reviews of Staff.
 It serves as a resource to Staff and facilitates problem solving.
+The composition of the Committee includes the Treasurer and the other members of the committee are named by the President annually.

-Coach Administration maintains records for all figure-skating coaches and Instructors who teach for financial remuneration at the Club, both on-ice and off-ice.
+Pro Relations maintains records for all figure-skating coaches and Instructors who teach for financial remuneration at the Club, both on-ice and off-ice.
 The Club's General Manager is responsible for interviewing prospective coaches with guidance from the Board.
-The Pro Relations Committee executes individual agreements with each coach.
+The General Manager or the Pro Relations Committee executes individual agreements with each coach.